Read more on the Gardnerville Station History

 The Ribbon Cutting ceremony has been cancelled and will be rescheduled in the near future.

-The Town of Gardnerville, along with Main Street Gardnerville and the Carson Valley Chamber of Commerce, have scheduled a Ribbon Cutting for the Gardnerville Station on Wednesday, August 15th at 4 pm.
-Attendees can enjoy hors’ d’oeuvres & beverages as we celebrate the newly refurbished gas station that was deeded to the Town of Gardnerville by the Douglas County Board of Commissioners in 2013.
+The Town of Gardnerville, along with Main Street Gardnerville and the Carson Valley Chamber of Commerce, held the Ribbon Cutting for the Gardnerville Station on Monday, December 17, 2018 at 4:30 pm.
+Attendees enjoyed hors’ d’oeuvres & beverages as we celebrated the newly refurbished gas station that was deeded to the Town of Gardnerville by the Douglas County Board of Commissioners in 2013.
 It has been five years and with the help of NDEP (the Petroleum Fund) and Douglas County (grants from CDBG) we are completing the renovation of the building.
 Gardnerville Station is located at 1395 Hwy 395 N, corner of Mission Street and Hwy 395 N.

 We have, with many thanks to McGinley & Associates and BRAMCO Construction, finished the site cleanup phase of the project.
 This last round of work removed the remaining known contaminated soils on the site.
 A total of 675 tons of material was removed from the site, well over the anticipated contamination area by almost a factor of 4.
 Thank you to the state staff and board of the State Petroleum Fund for all the support getting this site cleaned up.